Skip to content

 How would you design your board if you were designing it from scratch based on what you uncovered above about what you know about a high-function team?

-• Capital raising: is there someone on the board who has participated in capital raising at the scale you seek in the coming years?
+Has participated in fundraising at the scale you seek in coming rounds

 As you consider your dream board, ask yourself: